indiketa/docker-loadbalancer/README.md

 20/08/2021 - Achiveved 0 packet loss between reconfigurations (HAProxy restarts): All connections are handled in a separated socket file, the old (dying) HAProxy sends the state to the new HAProxy instance.

+20/08/2021 - Containers can configure HAProxy as SSL Termination endpoint using the label  `lb.ssl=/ssl/certificate.pem` (file /ssl/certificate.pem must exist in the HAProxy filesystem)